Weybridge Beekeepers runs a one year course which is part of our overall two-year programme of support for new

 Spring / Summer Course

 This consists of 5 Saturday morning sessions, starting in April (dates TBC) with attendance every other week.
-In order to provide the best tutor to student ratio the Practical course may be divided into two groups so in effect there will be two Summer Courses meeting on alternate weeks.
-The location of the 2020 course is still TBC, but will be relatively close to Hersham.
+In order to provide the best tutor to student ratio the practical course may be divided into two groups so in effect there will be two Summer Courses meeting on alternate weeks.
+The location of the 2021 course is still to be confirmed, but will be relatively close to Hersham.

-In addition to the formal training sessions there are generally five WBK Summer Meetings, of which three are targeted at beginners.
-These normally cover such topics such as: ‘ Beginning of the Season and changing brood comb methods’, ‘Preparing for the Honey Flow’ and ‘Preparing for Winter’.
+In addition to the formal training sessions there are generally five Weybridge Beekeepers Summer Meetings, of which three are targeted at beginners.
+These normally cover topics such as: ‘ Beginning of the Season and changing brood comb methods’, ‘Preparing for the Honey Flow’ and ‘Preparing for Winter’.

 Everyone who goes on the winter and summer training courses is then invited back to the following year’s summer meetings again.
 These act as a great refresher and set you up to take the Basic Assessment qualification of the British Beekeepers’ Association (BBKA).
 It is a requirement for this qualification that candidates have kept bees for at least a year.
 Many people get their colony of bees at the end of their Summer Course.

 Course Fees and Booking

 The total fee is £160 (£150 for a second person at the same address).
 This covers the tuition for both parts of the course (theory and practical).
-The course fee includes Digital BeeCraft for 6 months, Copies of Weybridge newsletters monthly for the year and rights to attend Weybridge meetings.
+The course fee includes Digital BeeCraft magazine for 6 months, Copies of Weybridge newsletters monthly for the year and rights to attend Weybridge meetings.
 It does NOT include Surrey or BBKA membership or Bee Disease Insurance.

 In the past there has been a heavy demand for this course, and as the number of places is limited, early enrollment is recommended.

 If you would like to reserve a place, please complete and return the Application Form, together with your payment as detailed on the form.
 These should be sent as soon as possible, and not later than 1st December in the year prior to the start of the Winter Training course to: